rccohn/DeepSPPARKS/docker/worker-node/README.md

 Note: deepspparks source is needed IN THE BUILD CONTEXT to work.
 Use the included tool (./container)  to build the container instead of running docker build by yourself. './container -b' builds the installation for running mlflow projects. './container -b --dex' builds the version for data exploration and analysis. './container' copies and Installs deepspparks as a module so it can be accessed with import deepsppark.

-IMPORTANT: If running jupyter, you must run docker with the --init argument in docker run.
-Otherwise the container may crash due to the PID 1 zombie reaping problem.
-For more info: https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/

-Note that env.yaml on its own has a dependency conflict between tensorflow and pycocotools.
-For some reason, installing the environment, then manually upgrading numpy, resolves this conflict.
-To reproduce this environment, use both env.yaml AND the additional steps specified in the Dockerfile.